 Google recently made several changes to Android that required significant updates to the Tailwind app, as well as any other Android app that must track location in the background with precision, at certain times, and without any user intervention.
 Obviously the Tailwind app needs to do this to automatically open the garage door as you arrive home.

 No action is required on your part.
 If you see this notification it means this particular notification permission was granted to the Tailwind app.
 Unfortunately Google does not allow you to turn it off without breaking features.
+If you DO NOT see this notification please grant this notification permission if you want the auto-open / close features.

 If your first reaction is one of frustration and you don't want to see this notification, we are right there with you.
 One would instinctively think "What's the deal?
 I granted permission to track location, run in the background, etc. so why is this necessary?"
 Google feels that, in addition to a user granting the various permissions for an app to run in the background, they should also see a notification in the status bar when an app is running in the background for longer than a few minutes - something you are giving permission to do in the first place.